MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/landing-page.md

 ---
-title: Add a landing page to your Power BI visuals in Power BI embedded analytics for better embedded BI insights
+title: Add a landing page to your Power BI visuals
 description: This article describes how to add landing page to Power BI visuals.
-Enable better embedded BI insights using Power BI embedded analytics.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: sranins